 (287 – 212 BC)

-Just like Euclid of Alexandria before him, very little is known about the life of this outstanding sage.
+Just like Euclid before him, very little is known about the life of this outstanding sage.
 Still, there is no doubt that he grossly advanced Pure and Applied Mathematics.
-Although many people consider him the greatest of all the ancient mathematicians, my research findings (which were based on overall ability, versatility, productivity and developmental influences) indicated otherwise.
-It gave Euclid ample edge over him: due to his enormous influence and productivity.
+Although many people consider him the greatest of all the ancient mathematicians, my research findings (which are based on overall ability, versatility, productivity and developmental influences) indicated otherwise.
+They gave Euclid ample edge over him: due to his extraordinary influence and productivity.
 Nonetheless, it must be acknowledged that Archimedes lent his brilliance to several early developments, which paved the way for modern science.
-His geometric acumen complimented the preceding works of Pythagoras, Eudoxus and Euclid.
-Evidence abound that he was a top-tier researcher, who excelled in both theoretical and practical works.
-But, I found nothing to justify the euphoric hypes surrounding the claim that he is the best of the old bloc.
-The fact that he lived three centuries after Pythagoras, and two generations after Eudoxus and Euclid, means that the mathematics of his days would be significantly superior and more established: just as the works of today are a lot more complex than anything he could have envisaged.
+His geometrical investigations complimented the preceding works of Pythagoras, Eudoxus and Euclid.
+Evidence abound that he was an indefatigable researcher, who excelled in both theoretical and practical works.
+But, I found nothing to justify those hypes surrounding the claim that he is the best of the old bloc.
+Given that he lived three centuries after Pythagoras, and approximately two generations after Eudoxus and Euclid, the mathematics of his era would be significantly superior and more established: just as the succeeding works are a lot more complex than anything he could have envisaged.
 With that said, I will reiterate that the length and breadth of his works were grandiose.
-They immensely propelled the course of modern science.
-Among other honors, Archimedes’ portrait is engraved on the Fields Medal.
-He is also the eponym of his famous Principle, Screw; as well as the Archimedes lunar crater and the Montes Archimedes lunar mountain range.
+They immensely propelled the course of science.
+Among several honors, Archimedes’ portrait is engraved on the International Mathematical Union’s Fields Medal.
+He is also the eponym of his famous Principle, Paradox, Axiom, Claw, Screw; as well as the Archimedes lunar impact crater and the Montes Archimedes lunar mountain range.